What Happens If I Miss the Tax Filing Deadline?

 What Deadlines Mean If You’re Owed Money

-A tax refund happens when a taxpayer overpays their taxes over the course of a year, whether through their regular paycheck deductions, quarterly payments, or other means.
-When they file their return, it’s a chance to get that money back.
-Tax refunds are quite common — in terms of 2021 returns filed in 2022, the IRS had issued almost 110 million refunds as of October 2022.
+A tax refund happens if you overpay your taxes over the course of a year, whether through your regular paycheck deductions, quarterly payments, or other means.
+When you file your return, it’s a chance to get that money back.
+Tax refunds are quite common — in terms of 2022 returns filed in 2023, the IRS issued 237.8 million refunds to individuals, totaling about $512 billion.

-It may seem unlikely that people would leave money unclaimed, but consider this: The IRS announced that it had more than $1.5 billion in unclaimed income tax refunds due to more than 1 million individual taxpayers who never got around to filing their federal income tax returns in 2018.
-On Tax Day 2021, those funds became property of the U.S. Treasury.
+It may seem unlikely that people would leave money unclaimed, but consider this: The IRS announced that it had more than $1.5 billion in unclaimed income tax refunds due to individual taxpayers who never got around to filing their federal income tax returns in 2019.
+Those unclaimed funds eventually become property of the U.S. Treasury.

 So, as you see, it could definitely pay to file that return.